-Guilin to Yangshuo & a Li River Cruise: Attractions, Tips & Tours
+From Guilin to Yangshuo: Li River Cruises & Tours

 If you are visiting Hong Kong, a side trip to Guilin and Yangshuo can be done easily in a few days, either by high-speed train or plane.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The best way to see the beauty of this area is on a Li River cruise, and most people coming to this area are here for the sole purpose of taking this boat tour.
 The cruise takes between four and five hours depending on the water level and strength of the current.

 Tourist boats, which are the only cruises available to foreigners, depart from a port about 30 to 40 minutes outside of Guilin.